 The Planning Proposal is considered consistent with this Direction because no Aboriginal Land Council land is involved.

-Further, the provisions of SEPP (Planning Systems) 2021 are addressed in Question 6, Section B of this Planning Proposal.
+Further, the provisions of SEPP (Planning Systems) 2021 are addressed in Question 6, Section B of this Part of this Planning Proposal.

 1.3 Approval and Referral Requirements